The coronavirus pandemic has forced offices across the world to close and employees to work from home where possible.

 Zoom supports up to 100 people on a call, plus there’s the ability to livestream presentations and seminars to a maximum of 100,000 plus you can conduct a Q&A at the end.

-The Basic tier of Zoom is free, and this allows 100 participants with a time limit of 45 minutes for any group meeting.
+The Basic tier of Zoom is free, and this allows 100 participants with a time limit of 40 minutes for any group meeting.
+Though, if you're canny, there are ways to get around that limit.

-There are also paid tiers that add more features, such as breakout rooms, beginning at £11.99/$14.99 per month.
+There are also paid plans that add more features, such as breakout rooms, beginning at £11.99/$14.99 per month.

 You may be familiar with Google Hangouts, the video messaging service that’s been around for years.
 Google Hangouts Meet (or just Meet for short) uses similar technology but is built with businesses in mind as it dovetails into G Suite apps, allowing users to create scheduled meeting to which attendees can be invited.